 It is a fundamental right of all human beings to gather together and make ridiculous decisions.
 This list of election facts is offered as proof that, while individual humans can sometimes be creative, groups of humans are guaranteed to be bizarre.

 - How often do you think non-human animals or objects stand as candidates in elections, and even manage to hold public office?
 Probably much more often than you think.
-There's a great -- and extremely incomplete -- list here, ranging from rhinoceroses who have won elections or led parties in Brasil and Canada to a deoderant that won a mayoral election in Ecuador to a city in Kentucky where every single mayor has been a dog.
+There's a great -- and extremely incomplete -- list here, including some highly successful rhinoceroses in Brazil and Canada, a deoderant that won a mayoral election in Ecuador, and a city in Kentucky where every single mayor has been a dog.

 - A truly incredible electoral system was used to select the Doge of Venice from 1268 until 1797.
 38 electors were chosen randomly, who were reduced to 9, who chose 40, who were reduced randomly to 12, who chose 25, who were reduced randomly to 9, who elected 45, who were reduced randomly to 11, who chose 41, who formed the actual electorate to choose the Doge.
 I know of at least 3 papers that formally analyse this amazing ruleset.